marykdb/maryk/core/documentation/filters.md

 ```

 ### LessThan

-Checks if the referenced value is less than the given value.
+This filter checks if the referenced value is less than a particular value.

 ```kotlin
 LessThan(